 This commercial for Polaner All-Fruit start running in the late 1988-1989 and was an instantly quotable hit.
 The premise was just too perfect and at the same time, silly.
 It could not be ignored and will probably be parodied for years to come.

 The star of this commercial was Jason Byce.
-Byce, born Ervin Luther Buice, was from North Caroline and had quite a career.
+Byce, born Ervin Luther Buice, was from North Carolina and had quite a career.
 He starred on Broadway and had roles on soap operas like All My Children and TV dramas like, In the Heat of the Night.

-Byce sadly passed away in 2005, but he will be well remembered as a talented actor for his work on the state and screen and I am sure for this classic bit of advertising.
+Byce sadly passed away in 2005, but he will be well remembered as a talented actor for his work on the stage and screen and I am sure for this classic bit of advertising.

 Polaner was founded by Max and Lena Polaner as M. Polaner Inc. in the late 1800s in Newark, NJ.
 Polaner All-Fruit, probably their most well-known product because of this “pass the Polaner All Fruit” ad campaign, was the brainchild of Max and Lena’s grandson, Leonard Polaner.
 His creation is a preserve sweetened only with fruit and fruit juice.